gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 1. What Works

+- **Chart Download Options**:
+  - SVG to PNG conversion using CairoSVG
+  - SVG to PDF conversion using CairoSVG
+  - SVG to JPEG conversion using CairoSVG and Pillow
+  - CSS variable preprocessing for SVG files to ensure correct rendering
+  - Configurable DPI for raster formats (PNG, JPEG)
+  - Proper file type detection and content-type headers
+  - User guidance for DPI configuration

 - **Web Interface**:
   - Bootstrap-powered responsive design that works on desktop and mobile devices.
   - User-friendly web interface for generating both Western and Vedic charts.